lao/contact-input-js/README.md

 ```

 ## Bundler
-Rollup was the choice to bundle this small components for rollup promises a better bundle size, and it was a good opportunity to test it out
+I decided to go with RollupJS as the choice to bundle this small component for RollupJS promises a better bundle size, and it was a good opportunity to test it out.

 ### Location
 ```bash